TsvetanKT/Turn-Off-Screen-And-Mouse/README.md

 ### Description:
 *	Turns off the screen.
-*	Desibles the mouse so mouse movements can't wake up the screen.
+*	Disables the mouse so mouse movements can't wake up the screen.
 *	Press any keyboard key to restore the screen and the mouse.